Newton St Cyres has been our home for 14 generations, so we truly appreciate the importance of the ancient environment that is Home Farm.

 Home Farm includes approximately 1000 acres of grassland.
 In the region of 250 acres is permanent pasture.
 Hedgerows and ditches provide shelter and food for many key species of farmland birds, insects and mammals.
 They are incredibly important for the plants they contain and can provide important corridors for wildlife movement.
 Our hedgerows and ditches are a living part of our history and provide a record of our use of the countryside over the centuries.

 Our ancient orchards, some of which are hundreds of years old, offer a vital refuge for fungi, mosses, lichens, wildflowers, insects, birds and mammals.
 These depend on a mosaic of habitats including fruit trees, scrub, hedgerows, ponds and permanent pasture.
-We aim to plant 1,200 native trees to preserve these habitats and strengthen the historic planting pattern.
+We have planted heritage apple trees in our old orchards to replace those that have died, to preserve these habitats and strengthen the historic planting pattern.

 The quiet waters of the River Creedy at Home Farm are one of the last remaining havens for the White Clawed Crayfish in Devon.
 By creating species-rich buffer strips at the margins of our land, we're helping to protect watercourses like this, enhancing them as habitats for lesser-spotted locals like the crayfish.
 The same strips now run alongside many of our woodlands, too.
 Under the scheme we will create 2500m of species rich buffer strips to protect and create wildlife habitats.